Back

 · 7 min read

-It’s the beginning of the year, so of course it’s only right to promise to do better and be a better person than last year.
-There are also plenty of ways to make studying more effective and easier, and it’s worth at least looking into them.
+It’s never wrong to tune up your habits and routines to make them a little better and more efficient.
+There are plenty of ways to make studying more effective and easier, and it’s worth at least looking into them.
 Best of all, if you get your new routines right, you can actually get more done with less effort.

 Remember that any new thing takes a little time to get used to, so don’t get frustrated if a new habit doesn’t work or produce the desired results from the start.
 Sometimes it’s about eliminating unwanted routines, sometimes it’s about creating new ones.
 Sometimes we replace a routine with a better alternative.

-The aim, of course, is to make learning easier and more fun in the future.
-Grab a few promises for yourself for 2023 from the list below, and if a new routine sticks, pick up a few more.
+The aim, of course, is to make hard things easier and more fun in the future.
+Grab a few ideas for yourself from the list below, and if a new routine sticks, pick up a few more.

-It pays to plan your studies carefully and at different levels of time, even if it can sometimes feel like planning and monitoring your progress take time away from the studies themselves.
+It pays to plan your learning carefully and at different levels of time, even if it can sometimes feel like planning and monitoring your progress take time away from the work itself.
 However, the time lost will be gained many times over in terms of more efficient performance.
 The effectiveness is based on the following:

 • You don’t always have to think about what to do next.